Power4SOS/Power4SOS.github.io/index.md

 ## News and Updates

 - **July 2023：**One paper accepted to IEEE Transactions on Power Electronics!
-- If you are interested in my works, please contact on me.
+- If you are interested in my works, please contact on me (Email: 202121401109@stu.hebut.edu.cn).